worldstrat/worldstrat/README.md

 # The WorldStrat Software Package

 This is the companion code repository for [the WorldStrat dataset](https://zenodo.org/record/6810792) and its article, used to generate the dataset and train several super-resolution benchmarks on it.
+The associated article and datasheet for dataset is [available on arXiv](https://arxiv.org/abs/2207.06418).

 # Quick Start
 Follow the Dataset Exploration notebook, or: